Children taking part in a Treasure Coast summer camp activity

 Which Treasure Coast summer camps are best for science and nature?

-Oxbow Eco-Center, Florida Oceanographic Society, the Environmental Learning Center, and Martin County's Environmental Studies Center are the clearest science and nature leaders in the region.
-They are also the camps most likely to fill earlier because demand is strongest in that category.
+Environmental Learning Center, Oxbow Eco-Center, Florida Oceanographic Society, and Martin County's Environmental Studies Center are the region's clearest science and nature leaders.
+They also tend to fill earlier than general day camps, especially programs built around water, wildlife, field trips, or small age-group cohorts.

-Are Port St. Lucie city summer camps posted for 2026 yet?
+Are Port St. Lucie city summer camps posted for 2026?

 Sources